cristofima/BankSystemMicroservices/docs/sonarqube-integration-guide.md

 ### Smart Execution Logic

-The pipeline automatically detects the type of changes and executes accordingly using the `SendCoverageToSonar` variable:
+The pipeline automatically detects the type of changes and executes accordingly using a three-variable control system (`SkipSonarQube`, `SendCoverageToSonar`, `RunWithoutCoverage`):

 #### Scenario 1: Documentation-Only Changes